29.07.24

 Some helpful contacts are:

-2. Go through a rescue organisation, the RSPCA or Animal Welfare
+2. Use a rescue organisation, the RSPCA or Animal Welfare

-In some instances you may find puppies via RSPCA, Animal Welfare and especially rescue organisations who may have a litter or single puppies in foster care.
-These puppies are often well looked after but, you may not know a lot about their history before they came into care – and history can have a big impact on how your dog will turn out in terms of behaviour and health.
+In some instances you may find puppies via RSPCA, Animal Welfare and especially rescue organisations that may have a litter or single puppies in foster care.
+These puppies are often well looked after, but you may not know a lot about their history before they came into care – and history can have a big impact on how your dog will turn out in terms of behaviour and health.
 However, nothing can beat the feeling of giving a young dog a second chance of living in a loving family.

 Even if a rescue organisation does not have a puppy that’s right for you, they will often be able to point you in the right direction as to where to get your puppy from.
 If you are looking for a rescue puppy of a specific breed, you may also ask breed clubs for contacts.